Continuing Education

 When we first began the work here, the opportunity was announced that schools in the area were looking for native speakers to teach at various public schools once a week.
 I decided to decline but stayed in reserves.
 Then one day reserves were needed and, fairly early last fall, I started another year of English teaching!

 During the breaks we often had time to play basketball and talk.
-Lunchtime, with the Many hours were spent in the library: our home base for planning and suchstaff was memorable and it was an honor to spend time each day with Director Liou and Katherine, the head English Teacher.
+Lunchtime, with the staff was memorable and it was an honor to spend time each day with Director Liou and Katherine, the head English Teacher.
 Truly Tuesdays at She Zih Elementary School were a highlight in our week.

 Then, all at once the year was over.

-I should add here that, in Taiwan, not only do The pillow had a picture of the school, all the teachers and staff, and the entire graduating classchildren come to school five days a week but many spend overtime trying to improve their education at school, with tutors, or at evening cram schools (which are incredibly popular).
+I should add here that, in Taiwan, not only do children come to school five days a week but many spend overtime trying to improve their education at school, with tutors, or at evening cram schools (which are incredibly popular).

 It’s been a worthwhile year!
-I appreciate all the teachers and Day ends in Taoyuanstaff at She Zih, IBLP, King Car and the Taoyuan Government administration, and most of all I appreciate the Lord the Master Teacher Who is so creative and patient with me in my education.
+I appreciate all the teachers and staff at She Zih, IBLP, King Car and the Taoyuan Government administration, and most of all I appreciate the Lord the Master Teacher Who is so creative and patient with me in my education.

 Praise the Lord Donald!
 I appreciate your testimony and perspective.
 Your decision to step out by faith and follow the Lord over the past years since graduating from your formal training has been a worthy investment and an inspiration to us.
 Persevere brother!